 Many individuals are interested in collecting a number of the natural products on the national forests.
 All collections require a permit from the District Ranger, who is responsible for setting the appropriate restrictions on both the quantity and the location of collections.

 On the Forest, only limited products are permitted to be harvested.
 The Forest Service collects fees for the issuing of permits to harvest these natural resources.
-To obtain a permit, individuals will be required to provide official identification.
+To obtain a permit, individuals and helpers will be required to provide official identification.

 The following special forest products are permitted for commercial harvesting: